 DFS screens applications and assigns eligible appeals to state-certified external appeals agents.
 DFS then notifies both the filer and EmblemHealth whether the request is eligible for appeal, provides explanation thereof, and sends a copy of the signed release form.

-For urgent medical circumstances, an expedited review may be requested which renders a decision within three days.
+For urgent medical circumstances, an expedited review may be requested which renders a decision within 3 days.
 For standard cases, a determination is made within 30 days from receipt of the member's request, in accordance with the commissioner's instructions.
-The external appeal agent shall have the opportunity to request additional information from the member, practitioner and EmblemHealth within the 30-day period, in which case the agent shall have up to five additional business days to make a determination.
+The external appeal agent shall have the opportunity to request additional information from the member, practitioner, and EmblemHealth within the 30-day period, in which case the agent shall have up to 5 additional business days to make a determination.

 The decision of the external appeal agent is final and binding on both the member and EmblemHealth.